Executive Director

 Organizational Leadership

-• Oversee and scale daily operations with efficiency and creativity.
+• Oversee and scale day-to-day operations with full executive authority over people, budgeting, and operational delivery.

 • Build and retain an exceptional team, supporting professional growth and accountability.

-• Serve as the organization’s cultural leader, ensuring alignment with values and mission.
+• Serve as the organization’s cultural leader, ensuring alignment with values, mission, and performance expectations.

 🎯 Skills & Requirements

-• Financial Leadership: Strong P&L and budget management experience, including forecasting, compliance, and audits.
+• Strong P&L and budget management experience, including forecasting, compliance, and audits.

 🌟 Our Ideal Candidate

 As a leader, you’re energized by others.
-You balance partnership and independence, bringing your own clear perspective while collaborating closely with the Founder as a trusted companion.
+Working within clearly defined roles alongside the Founder, you balance partnership and independence, bringing your own clear perspective.
 You believe deeply in people and lead with authenticity, curiosity, and accountability.

 At your core, you’re connected to the planet.
 Conservation and the outdoors are part of how you live, not just what you do at work.
-Whether it’s hiking, skiing, climbing, or simply being outside, you carry the spirit of adventure with you – and it infuses the way you lead.
+Whether it’s hiking, skiing, climbing – you carry the spirit of adventure with you – and it infuses the way you lead 🌿

 🌎 Location